CultivateHQ/cultivateHQ.com/source/posts/2016-08-17-using-ecto-2-without-phoenix-but-with-tests.html.md

 ---
 author: Paul Wilson
-title: Using Ecto 2, without Phoenix, but with tests
+title: "Using Ecto 2, without Phoenix, but with tests"
 description: Using Ecto without Phoenix is a bit fiddly to set up.
 This is a step-by-step tutorial to getting through that.
 tags: elixir
 date: 2016/08/17